maths/stack-web/website_files/CaseStudies/2025/Mechlib.md

 ---
 template: casestudy.html

-title: Meclib: supporting mechanical systems
+title: Meclib supporting mechanical systems
 authors: Martin Kraska
-shortdescription: Meclib is a set of tools to simplify authoring of STACK questions with a focus on mechanical systems
+shortdescription: Meclib is a set of tools to simplify authoring of STACK questions with a focus on mechanical systems.
-cardimage: ?
+cardimage: Mechlib7.png
-cardimagealt: ?
 ---

 # Meclib: supporting mechanical systems